 - “Authorized Users” means Admin Users and Registered Users.

 - “Confidential Information” means code, inventions, know-how, product plans, and technical and financial information exchanged under this Agreement, that is identified as confidential at the time of disclosure or should reasonably be considered confidential based on the circumstances surrounding the disclosure and the nature of the information disclosed.

-- “Content” means text, images, videos, and other content selected for use with the Staffbase Service.
+- “Content” means text, images, videos, and other content selected for use with or created within the Staffbase Service.

-- “Customer Data” means Content and any other data selected for use with the Staffbase Service.
+- “Customer Data” means Content and any other data selected for use with the Staffbase Service, excluding Staffbase Technology.

-- “Documentation” means the end user technical documentation created by Staffbase and provided with the Staffbase Service, currently available at https://support.staffbase.com/ and https://developers.staffbase.com/.
+- “Documentation” means the end user technical documentation provided with the Staffbase Service, currently available at https://support.staffbase.com/ and https://developers.staffbase.com/.

-- “Integrations” means code, APIs, or functionality that allow the Staffbase Service to interact with Third-Party Services.
+- “Integrations” means code, Application Programming Interfaces (APIs), or functionality that allow the Staffbase Service to interact with Third-Party Services.